 Meanwhile corruption, venality, and oppression reigned unchecked in Bengal.
 The name of a nation, once highly honoured, became alike hateful in the ears of Mussulmans and Hindoos.† The approach of a party of English sepoys served as a signal for the desertion of whole villages, and the shopkeepers fled at the approach of the palanquin of the passing traveller, fearing that their goods might be seized for an almost nominal value, and they themselves abused and beaten for offering a remonstrance.
-The people at large were reduced to a state of unprecedented misery; the ungenerous and impolitic advantage taken of their weakness, having put it in the power of every marauder who chose to style himself an English servant, to plunder and tyrannise over them without control.
-The effect, Warren Hastings plainly declared to be, " not only to deprive them of their own laws, but to refuse them even the benefit of any."
-Had all this wrong proceeded from the will of a single despot, there can be little doubt he would have been speedily removed by a combination of his own officers, or, as Mohammedan history affords so many instances, been smitten to the earth by a private individual, in vengeance for some special injury.
-But the tyranny of a far-distant association, dreadful and incomprehensible beyond any bugbear ever painted by superstition, possessed this distinguishing feature above all other despotisms-that it was exercised through numerous distinct agencies, of which the hundred hands and arms of the Hindoo idols could convey but a faint and feeble image.
+The people at large were reduced to a state of unprecedented misery; the. ungenerous and impolitic advantage taken of their weakness, having put it in the power of every marauder who chose to style himself an English servant, to plunder and tyrannise over them without control.
+The effect, Warren Hastings plainly declared to be, "not only to deprive them of their own laws, but to refuse them even the benefit of any."
+Had all this wrong proceeded from the will of a single despot, there can be little doubt he would have been speedily. removed by a combination of his own officers, or, as Mohammedan history affords so many instances, been smitten to the earth by a private individual, in vengeance for some special injury.
+But the tyranny of a far-distant association, dreadful and incomprehensible beyond any bugbear ever painted by superstition, possessed this distinguishing feature above all other despotisms-that it was exercised through numerous distinct agencies,

-+ Vide Hasting's letter ;-Narrative, ii., 78.
+† Vide Hasting's letter ;-Narrative, ii., 78.
 Clive declares the oppressions practised had made "the name of the English stink in the nostrils of a Gentoo or a Mussulman."-(Malcolm's Life, ii., 380.)